apigee/apigee-api-catalog-drupal/README.md

 ## Planned Features

 - Integration with Apigee API Products
-- Allow OpenAPI specs to be associated to a source location such as Apigee Edge or a URL
 - Add visual notifications when source URL specs have changed on the API Doc admin screen
-- Ability to update API Docs when source location changes

 ### Known issues